Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 Start With the Free Plugin

 TranslatePress comes in both a free and paid version with three different pricing plans.
-The free version allows you to add one additional language to your WordPress site.
-If you want access to the SEO Pack and automatic translation with DeepL, these are included in TranslatePress Pro.
-The premium version also includes these features:
+The free version allows you to equip your WordPress site with one additional language.
+If you want access to the SEO Pack and automatic translation with DeepL, these are included in TranslatePress Pro in addition to these features:

 • Browse as user role – Look at your site as a specific user role in the translation editor.